stardevabhi/stremio-addon-hindi-movies/README.md

     client.meta.find(args, function(err, res) {
     if (err) console.error(err);
         callback(err, res ? res.map(function(r) {
-            r.popularities = { megahindimovies: 10000 }; // we sort by popularities.bollywoodcomedies, so we should have a value
+            r.popularities = { megahindimovies: 10000 }; // we sort by popularities.megahindimovies, so we should have a value
             return r;
         }) : null);
     });